 For example, you might know that it's a customer's birthday because they booked a birthday meal the previous year, and you noted it in the diary.
 But if you haven't told the customer you'll remember that information for when their birthday rolls around again, they may be surprised (or even alarmed) to hear from you!

-Using restaurant texting to its full potential
+Using your restaurant text messaging system to its full potential

 SMS marketing for restaurants is highly effective.
 Even basic mobile phones can send and receive texts, broadening your reach to include people of all ages and those that aren't tech-savvy.
 Because texts are delivered fast, they're ideal for time-sensitive dining offers and boosting engagement, restaurant bookings and revenue.

-Use the three Cs – make your copy Clear, Crisp and Concise to hold your subscribers' attention.
+Use the three Cs – make your copy clear, crisp and concise to hold your subscribers' attention.

 Don't be creepy – only use personal data insights that subscribers have explicitly provided for SMS marketing purposes.